 Clare arranges a meeting with Solange’s maître d’ Napoleon Dormier.
 She sets up five French presses with five of the Village Blend’s best coffees for Dormier to taste.
-Trying the first coffee, Kenyan SL-28, Dormier is suitably impressed — and Clare is impressed with his tasting expertise.
+Trying the first coffee, Kenyan SL-28, Dormier is suitably impressed—and Clare is impressed with his tasting expertise.
 He correctly identifies the dominant flavor of the coffee as black currant, with notes of raspberry and lemon.
-Dormier compares the coffee to a Grand Cru — the top classification of a wine from Burgundy.
+Dormier compares the coffee to a Grand Cru, the top classification of wine from Burgundy.

 Clare serves more coffees to Dormier, Chef Keitel, and Pastry Chef Janelle Babcock, culminating with the lavender and plum Honduran “Purple Princess” from Counter Culture Coffee.
 Clare’s French pressed coffee tastings do the job, as Keitel offers Clare a contract to supply Solange’s coffee service.

-French Pressed by Cleo Coyle is an entertaining mystery, featuring most of the characters, including Clare’s ex-husband Matteo Allegro and her very colorful ex-mother-in-law Madame Blanche Dreyfus Allegro Dubois, that have made the Coffeehouse Mystery series popular.
+French Pressed is an entertaining mystery, featuring most of the characters, including Clare’s ex-husband Matteo Allegro and her very colorful ex-mother-in-law Madame Blanche Dreyfus Allegro Dubois, that have made the Coffeehouse Mystery series so popular.

 Coffee Crossroads has an affiliate relationship with Amazon.com and other merchants whose products or services are featured on this website.
 The publisher receives a small fee or commission for sales generated via links from the site.
 The fee or commission does not increase the price of the sale.
 For more information, see the Disclosures page.
 Thank you for supporting Coffee Crossroads!